 Packed with delectable dates and just enough dark chocolate, this cookie satisfies your sweet tooth without any white sugar!
-So you get the cardiovascular benefits of cocoa and dark chocolate without the health-robbing effects of stripped carbs.
-The best part: enjoying every last bite.
+You get the cardiovascular benefits of cocoa and dark chocolate without the health-robbing effects of stripped carbs.
+And the best part?
+Enjoying every last bite.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 1.5 ounces dark chocolate chips (about 1/4 cup)